unicode-org/icu4x/docs/tutorials/intro.md

 ## Test data

 ICU4X's repository comes with pre-generated test data that covers all of its keys for a select set of locales.
-For production use it is recommended one use the steps in [Generating Data](#generating-data) to generate custom data, but for the purposes of trying stuff out, it is sufficient to use the data providers exported by `icu_testdata`. `icu_testdata::any()` will produce an `AnyProvider`, and `icu_testdata::buffer()` will produce a `BufferProvider`.
+For production use it is recommended one use the steps in [Generating Data](#generating-data) to generate custom data, but for the purposes of learning how to use ICU4X, it is sufficient to use the data providers exported by `icu_testdata`. `icu_testdata::any()` will produce an `AnyProvider`, and `icu_testdata::buffer()` will produce a `BufferProvider`.
+The `any()` provider requires fewer features be enabled so we're using that.

 # 6. Using an ICU4X component

-We're going to try writing an app that uses the `icu::datetime` component to format a date and time in a Japanese locale.
+We're going to write an app that uses the `icu::datetime` component to format a date and time in a Japanese locale.

 First, we need to register our choice of the provider in `~/projects/icu_tutorial/myapp/Cargo.toml`, which can be done by running: